 The reasons for concern could be true.
 The reasons for hopelessness are not.

 If we fail to consult the Creator, who understands his creation much better than we do, we are left feeling like the helpless children of the sixties reading the red circle pamphlets.
-They were burdened with responsibility without authority.
+We were burdened with responsibility without authority.
 When we try to solve the problem all by ourselves, we are like shepherd-less sheep each wandering off right into the danger we fear most.
-Our debriefing sessions, if we live long enough to schedule them, include the phrase, “It seemed like a good idea at the time.”
+Our debriefing sessions, if we live long enough to schedule them, often include the phrase, “It seemed like a good idea at the time.”

 Fear and hopelessness were the weapons the enemy of my soul used to manipulate my actions and willingness to surrender power for most of my life.
 I see him tripping up this generation in the same way.
 Fear manipulates their thinking to the point where many see no future for themselves or the children they will not allow to be born – even if those children, like many generations before them, carry solutions their parents could not envision.